theBrianCui/webpack-book/manuscript/loading/01_loader_definitions.md

   use: "eslint-loader",
 },
 ```
+Using `enforce: "post"` is rarer and it would imply you want to perform a check against the built source.
+Performing analysis against the built source is one potential example.

-It would be possible to write the same configuration without `enforce` if you chained the declaration with other loaders related to the `test` carefully.
-Using `enforce` removes the necessity for that allows you to split loader execution into separate stages that are easier to compose.
+It is possible to write the same configuration without `enforce` if you carefully order loader declarations with related `test` conditions.
+Using `enforce` removes these ordering requirements and allows you to split loader execution into separate stages that are easier to compose.

 ## Passing Parameters to a Loader

-There's a query format that allows passing parameters to loaders:
+Parameters can be passed to loaders using a special query format.
+In the example below using `babel-loader`, `env` is assigned to the `presets` parameter:

 ```javascript
 {